NguyenTanHung779/PC-Shop/README.md

 This project was developed as a learning-oriented application with the following goals:

-* Applying frontend and backend concepts in a single project
+* Applying frontend and backend concepts
 * Practicing DOM manipulation and client-side state management
 * Understanding e-commerce workflows and user interaction patterns
 * Improving collaborative development practices